indygreg/PyOxidizer/apple-codesign/docs/apple_codesign.rst

 * Awareness of Apple's public PKI infrastructure, including CA certificates and custom X.509 extensions and OIDs used by Apple.
-* Documentation and code that are likely a treasure trove for others wanting to play with Apple code signing.
+* Documentation and code that are likely a treasure trove for others wanting to learn and experiment with Apple code signing.

 The canonical home of this project is https://github.com/indygreg/PyOxidizer/tree/main/apple-codesign.